zheksoon/dioma/README.md

 class Garage {
   open() { console.log("garage opened"); }

-  // Single instance of the class for container where it's used static scope = Scopes.Container();
+  // Single instance of the class for the container where it's used static scope = Scopes.Container();
 }

 class Car {
-  // use contaner to inject the Garage, so it sticks to it constructor(private garage = container.inject(Garage)) {}
+  // use the container to inject the Garage, so it sticks to it constructor(private garage = container.inject(Garage)) {}

   park() {